TheDukeDK/helm-katas/helm-chart-conditionals-templates.md

 **Conditionally override the template**

-But now our sentences deployment will always use the resources map specified in the template, so lets a condition so that we can override it:
+But now our sentences deployment will always use the resources map specified in the template, so lets add a condition so that we can override it:

 Edit your `_helpers.tpl` and the following if statement below the `define` line: